40net-cloud/fortinet-azure-solutions/FortiGate/Active-Passive-ELB-ILB/README.md

 ### Outbound connections - NAT considerations

-This chapter goes beyond the the [default scenario](#outbound-connections) with 1 or multiple public IPs that handle all outbound traffic.
+This chapter goes beyond the [default scenario](#outbound-connections) with 1 or multiple public IPs that handle all outbound traffic.
 The Azure Load Balancer has a pool of IPs that can be used.
 In some deployments customers would like to have specific 1-to-1 NAT or NAT behind a separate public IPs for one service, server or user.
 These NAT scenario's are mostly requested for specific ACLs implemented at other side or validation of public IPs in case of sending email, ...

 The Azure Load Balancer is limited in available outbound rules direct traffic as we would like for 1-to-1 NAT or NAT of specific services.
 The outbound rules only applies to the primary IP configuration of a NIC (limitations can be found [here](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-outbound-connections#limitations)).
 This prevents us to differentiate the traffic based on different outbound IPs on the FortiGate.